Saif-ALI96/Saif-ALI96/README.md

 # 💫 About Me: Saif ALI
 Hi, My name is Saif.
-I am from Iraq and i have 26 years old, at the moment i live in France. <br>I am interested in the technology and also the back end.
-Currently I am a student,<br> I study computer science to discover this magnificent field.<br>
+I am from Iraq and I am 26 years old, at the moment I currently live in France. <br>I am interested in the technology and back end.
+I am a student,<br> I study computer science to discover this magnificent field.<br>

 🌱  I’m currently learning **Python AND JavaScript**